chrisw-17/rapid-SOH-prediction/README.md

 	git clone https://github.com/chrisw-17/eis-soh-sustain.git
 	```
 2. **Install dependencies:**
-	- Install dependencies as specified in Requirements.txt
+	- Install dependencies as specified in requirements.txt
 3. **Prepare your data:**
 	- If you want to add your own data: Place your EIS data and corresponding SOH values in the appropriate folders.
 4. **Run the main script:**